 Pandia Press history odyssey curriculum is aimed at children in grades 6+.

-We are using this as our history homeschool curriculum 7th grade, although we actually started with this about a month ago.
-Our previous ad-hoc history curriculum worked really well for elementary grades but not so much for middle school.
+We are using this as our history 7th grade homeschool curriculum, although we actually started with this about a month ago.
+Our previous ad-hoc homeschool history curriculum worked really well for elementary grades but not so much for middle school.

 We are using the Middle Ages history odyssey curriculum and we both love it.